 Limited Edition Photography Prints

 We have all heard the saying when someone attempts to instigate something.
-Something to the effect, “boy they sure kicked over a can of worms”.
+Something to the effect, “boy, they sure kicked over a can of worms”.
 Well, I’m pretty sure I am kicking a big can of worms over with what I am about to put out here.
 Yeah, the truth can hurt, tick people off, and indeed make a mess out of things.
 Worms and worm guts are all over the place.
-So watch where you step.
+So watch where your step.
 The fact is, this is a poor practice that negatively affects photographers and those who enjoy their work.

 Let me explain

 First off, it’s big news in the art world, that of “limited editions”.
-Only serious artists, or high quality art is produced in limited editions, right?
+Only serious artists, or high-quality art is produced in limited editions, right?
 Hang on to your hat….
-No. Not only No, but not even close.
+No. Not only no, but not even close.
 As a matter of fact, it has nothing to do with the art or the artists.

-Limiting Of Editions
+Limiting Editions

 Historical Context